Hole Spectral Function of a Chiral Spin Liquid in the Triangular Lattice Hubbard Model: Chiral spin liquid phase

-Here the hopping terms are chosen with equal amplitude but different phases $\tilde{t}_{ij}=\tilde{t}e^{i\theta_{ij}}$, such that the sum of $\theta_{ij}$ around each triangle leads to the pattern shown in Fig.~\ref{fig::spectrumU76}~b).
-We independently obtain the concrete values of $\theta_{ij}$ from the phase of $\langle \cd{i\sigma} \co{j\sigma} \rangle$ in the MPS representation of the ground state.
-When setting the amplitude of the hopping to the superexchange energy $\tilde{t}=4(1-7t^2/U^2)t^2/U$~\cite{Cookmeyer2021}, we find a remarkable fit to the dispersion of the lower spectral edge, again without additional fitting parameters; Fig.~\ref{fig::spectrumU76}~a).
+where $f^\dagger_{i\sigma}$ ($f^{}_{i\sigma}$) create (annihilate) spinons at low energies.
+The hopping terms are chosen with equal amplitude but different phases $J_{ij}=Je^{i\theta_{ij}}$, such that the sum of $\theta_{ij}$ around each triangle leads to the pattern shown in Fig.~\ref{fig::spectrumU76}~b).
+We now determine the values of $\theta_{ij}$ from the phase of $\langle \cd{i\sigma} \co{j\sigma} \rangle$ in the MPS representation of the three-leg cylinder ground state.
+This is motivated by performing a Schrieffer-Wolf transformation, in which to leading order the spinons couple to the dynamically generated gauge field in the effective spin Hamiltonian \cite{Motrunich2005}.
+Therefore, the spinons directly inherit the flux penetrating through the triangles.
+When setting the amplitude of the hopping to the superexchange energy, which is the typical energy scale for spinons, $J=4(1-7t^2/U^2)t^2/U$~\cite{Cookmeyer2021}, we find a remarkable fit to the dispersion of the lower spectral edge, again without additional fitting parameters; Fig.~\ref{fig::spectrumU76}~a).
 Therefore, we have strong indications that the dominant low energy physics is actually determined by spin dynamics.
 The alternating sign of the chiral order parameter effectively leads to a doubling of the unit cell, which is directly reflected both in the numerical and in the mean-field spectrum.
-Crucially, the mean-field Hamiltonian not only captures the shape of the dispersion quite well, but also predicts the distribution of spectral weight properly, see SM \ref{app::chiral_mf}.
+Crucially, the mean-field Hamiltonian not only captures the shape of the dispersion quite well, but also predicts the distribution of spectral weight properly, see Appendix~\ref{app::chiral_mf}.
+In the appendix we also demonstrate that our modified, microscopic mean-field ansatz indeed shows better agreement than the generic approach of Ref.~\cite{Song2021}, which may be suitable for larger systems and hence also for experimental realizations.

 For this phase, the excitations found by the variational MPS approach again provide a lower bound on the full spectrum.
 Similar to the magnetic phase, the deviations could be caused by complex many-body excitations with very low spectral weight.
 Nevertheless, the variational results coincide approximately with the low-energy edge of the full spectrum for the $P$-$K$ cut.
 With both methods we find two humps and in particular a local maximum of the dispersion at the $K$ point, in stark contrast to the magnetically ordered phase.